-The purpose of this project is to identify, apply and refine teaching approaches that help secondary students learn how to use mathematics to solve real world problems; the processes of mathematical modelling.
-The study will investigate the factors, mathematical, cognitive, social and environmental, that “enable” Year 10/11 students to successfully begin the modelling process, that is, develop mathematical representations of a real world problem.
-This research will generate new theoretical and practical insights into the role of these enablers in promoting successful modelling.
+The purpose of this project is to identify, apply and refine teaching approaches that help secondary students learn how to use mathematics to solve real world problems via the processes of mathematical modelling.
+The study will investigate the factors, mathematical, cognitive, social and environmental, that "enable" Year 10/11 students to successfully begin the modelling process, that is, to develop mathematical representations of a real world problem.
+This research will generate new theoretical and practical insights into the role of these enablers in promoting successful modelling, the design of tasks that support students' development as modellers, and effective teaching approaches that promote student capability and interest in mathematics